danjohara/Volc_Packages/README.txt

 The paper that introduces these algorithms is in process to be submitted to Earth Surface Dynamics, and should be referenced as:

 O'Hara, D., Goren, L., van Wees, R.M.J., Campforts, B., Grosse ,P., Lahitte, P., Kereszturi, G., Kervyn, M. (submitted).
-Volcano drainage morphology co-varies with age of activity - new insights on radial drainage development and edifice erosion.
+Time-varying drainage basin development and erosion on volcanic edifices.
 Earth Surface Dynamics.

 Both algorithms use TopoToolbox for their analysis, which can be downloaded from https://topotoolbox.wordpress.com/ and placed into the General_Scripts folder.
 These algorithms also use Matlab's built-in packages that need downloaded; including Statistics and Machine Learning, Parallel Computing, Image Processing, Mapping, and Signal Processing.
 Other community-written scripts are also used by the algorithms to perform simple tasks.
 These scripts are already incorporated into General_Scripts folder, following CC licencing.
 Script references are provided below.